dotnet/runtime/Documentation/project-docs/linux-performance-tracing.md

    > dotnet new console
    > dotnet publish --self-contained -r linux-x64
    >```
 Which creates a new helloWorld application and builds it as a self-contained app.
-The only subtlty here is that if you have multiple versions of the .NET Runtime installed the instructcions above will use the latest.
+The only subtlety here is that if you have multiple versions of the .NET Runtime installed, the instructions above will use the latest.
 As long as your app also uses the latest (likely) then these instructions will work without modification.

 As a side effect of creating the self-contained application the dotnet tool will download a nuget package